Privacy Policy

 In this document, ‘we’, ‘us’, ‘our’ and ‘Consentic’ refers to Pracway Pty Ltd ABN 92 623 589 284 trading as Consentic.

-As a platform and Service provider Consentic helps facilitate Consent transactions for medical procedures.
-We provide a mechanism for Doctors to be able to provide information (including the Content) to Patients about a Procedure and for Patients to be able to provide Consent to such Procedure.
+As a platform and Service provider Consentic helps facilitate the secure exchange of information between healthcare providers and patients.
+We provide a mechanism for Healthcare providers to be able to provide information (including Content) to Patients and allow Patients to share personal health information, consent and related documentation in return.

 1.2 Protecting your privacy

-Your privacy and maintaining the confidentiality of your personal information is important to Consentic.
+We are committed to protecting your personal information in accordance with the Privacy Act 1988 (Cth) and the Australian Privacy Principles.
 This document sets out how we handle your personal information, including the collection, storage, use and disclosure of your personal information, and how you can access and change your information, provide us with feedback or make a complaint.

 In this policy: